NEW ERA OF MOBILE ENERGY

 - Generating energy without fuel, wind, or sun.

-- Working prototypes ready for industrial scaling.
+- Working prototypes preparing for certification and scaling

-- Energy at €0.009/kWh – 30 times cheaper.
+- Energy at €0.009/kWh – 7-50 times cheaper than alternatives

 - Works 24/7/365 regardless of external conditions.